 What about the fruit?
 For me, peaches reign as the cobbler fruit of choice.
 My Granny is famous (in our family anyway) for her jars of spiced peaches.
 Those peeled golden orbs of deliciousness soak in a clove-spiced sugar bath until ready to be eaten.
 (I’ve never actually watched her make them because I don’t even WANT to know how much sugar is one jar.
 Ignorance is bliss.)
 I wanted to create a cobbler that was both whole grain like Chef Willis but also hinted at those spiced peaches from Granny’s kitchen.
-Hence this skillet cobbler was born, and it has been a hit.
-You can keep it simple and eat it warm out of the oven, or feel free to dollop on freshly whipped cream (lightly sweetened, of course).
+The cast iron skillet is optional, but the cobbler was really made for it.
+You can keep it simple and eat it warm out of the oven plain, or feel free to dollop on freshly whipped cream (lightly sweetened, of course).

 I hope you enjoy this new take on a southern classic!

 - Slice 3-4 ripe peaches and set aside.

 - Preheat oven to 350 degrees.
 Place butter and coconut oil (or all coconut oil for vegan option) in 10-inch cast iron skillet.
 Put skillet in oven while it heats to melt oil/butter.